chianfern/res_mapf/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-**2. Build the colcon uv support.** The packages in this repository are plain Python
+**2. Build the colcon plugins required for uv support.** The packages in this repository are standard Python
-projects rather than standard ROS 2 (ament) packages.
-The
+projects, not ROS 2 ament packages.
+To allow `colcon` to build them and manage their dependencies with `uv`, install the
 [`colcon-python-project`](https://github.com/colcon/colcon-python-project) and
 [`colcon-python-project-uv`](https://github.com/Briancbn/colcon-python-project-uv) plugins
-teach `colcon` how to build them and manage their dependencies with uv.
-Clone the plugins
-into a separate workspace and build them:
+in a separate workspace:

 ```bash
 mkdir -p ~/colcon_extra_ws/src